IjeomaUchendu123/CONFIDENCE-SALES-ANALYSIS-PROJECT/README.md

 ### DATA CLEANING

 In preparing the data fit for use, we performed the following tasks
+1. Extracting file from CSV to proper excel format
-1. Data Loading and Inspection
+2. Data Loading and Inspection
-2. Handling missing values
+3. Handling missing values and outliers
-3. Data Formatting
+4. Data Formatting

 ### EXPLORATORY DATA ANALYSIS
 - What is the overall monthly sales trend ?